 The loaf is ready when it has a shiny brown crust and is puffed up and firm when poked.

 - Flour: This recipe calls for bread flour, which contains more protein (gluten) than regular flour for a stretchier texture.
-Bread flour is available in well-stocked grocery stores (look for Bob’s Red Mill.
-It’s the brand I always use.).
-If you can’t find bread flour, you can substitute all-purpose flour.
+Bread flour is available in well-stocked grocery stores (look for Bob's Red Mill (affiliate link).
+It's the brand I always use.).
+If you can't find bread flour, you can substitute all-purpose flour.

 - Cornstarch: This is a trick I learned from America's Test Kitchen.
 It helps keep your bread light and airy.
 Cornstarch doesn't contain gluten, so it helps tenderize the bread dough.
 If you don't have cornstarch, you can use potato starch or simply omit it.